International Brand Strategy: Build a Global Brand

 An international brand strategy typically focuses on:

-• Localisation: Adapting your brand identity, products, and messaging for local consumer expectations.
+- Localisation: Adapting your brand identity, products, and messaging to meet local consumer expectations.

 Approach